digiltd/oh-rtd-test/Homematic Binding.md

 # Hostname / IP address of the Homematic CCU
 homematic:host=

-# The communication with the CCU. xml for xmlrpc or bin for the lightweight binrpc, (optional, default is bin).
-# homematic:rpc=

 # Hostname / IP address for the callback server (optional, default is auto-discovery)
 # This is normally the IP / hostname of the local host (but not "localhost" or "127.0.0.1").
 # homematic:callback.host=

 # Port number for the callback server. (optional, default is 9123)
 # homematic:callback.port=

 # The interval in seconds to check if the communication with the CCU is still alive.
 # If no message receives from the CCU, the binding restarts. (optional, default is 300)
 # homematic:alive.interval=